We’re feeling hot hot hot!

 Hampstead Heath Ponds

-It’s worth noting that there’s also a lido nearby at Parliament Hill, as well as a paddling pool, playground and café for those who aren’t quite feeling a pond-dip!
+It’s worth noting that there’s also a lido nearby at Parliament Hill, as well as a paddling pool, playground and café for those who aren’t quite feeling a dip with the ducks!

 Where?
 Hampstead Heath When?
-Mixed bathing pond is open until 24th September from 7am-6:30pm.
+See here for specific times.
 Cost: Adult £2, Concession £1

 Tooting Bec Lido